Shanmus4/Calevent/PLANNING.md

 - **No geolocation, camera, or microphone permissions are ever requested.**
 - **Timezone is detected only via browser settings (Intl API); no location/device permissions needed.**

+## Completed Project Summary (2025-04-23)

+All core requirements, privacy/security goals, and feature milestones have been met.
+The project is ready for public use and open source distribution.

+### Security & Privacy Final Audit
+- All secrets and API keys are stored in `.env.local` (never committed)
+- `.env.local` is gitignored
+- No user data is stored, logged, or tracked
+- No analytics, geolocation, camera, or microphone permissions
+- All event extraction and file parsing is in-memory and ephemeral
+- All calendar links generated client-side for privacy
+- No third-party tracking
+- All dependencies up-to-date and reviewed for safety
+- Security/privacy audit completed: safe for public repo

+### Final Completed Tasks
+- All UI, API, and feature requirements implemented
+- Gemini API event extraction robustified and prompt tuned for reliability
+- Google Calendar, Outlook, and ICS link/file generation fully cross-platform and timezone-safe
+- Drag-and-drop file/image upload with Gemini Vision OCR
+- Robust MIME type inference for uploads (PDF, DOCX, images, etc.)
+- All error states, edge cases, and ambiguous input handling tested
+- Figma-based UI, accessibility, and mobile responsiveness finalized
+- Final README, manifest, and documentation polish
+- All tests passing; project ready for deployment/live use

-## Stretch Goals
+### Stretch Goals (Optional/Future)
-- [ ] Advanced recurrence and edge case handling
+- [ ] Structured data (JSON-LD) & sitemap.xml for advanced SEO
-- [ ] UI polish and accessibility improvements (Figma MCP server integration)
+- [ ] Additional UI polish, accessibility, and mobile enhancements
-- [ ] Mobile-first enhancements
-- [ ] Add fallback PNG/ICO favicon for maximum browser compatibility
+- [ ] Fallback favicon formats
-- [ ] Add loading state for event parsing
+- [ ] Loading state for event parsing
-- [ ] Add keyboard navigation for dropdown
+- [ ] Keyboard navigation for dropdown

+## Project Status: COMPLETE

 ## Recent Changes
 ### [2025-04-22]